ASSISTANT PROFESSOR OF CONTEMPORARY CHINESE

 Nick Bartlett is Assistant Professor of Contemporary Chinese Culture and Society in the Department of Asian and Middle Eastern Cultures at Barnard College.
 He holds a B.A. from Pomona College, a Master of International Affairs from Columbia University, and a Ph.D. in Medical Anthropology from the University of California, Berkeley and San Francisco.
 Before arriving in New York, he lectured in anthropology at UCLA and the University of Southern California.

 Growing out of previous public health activities, his first research project offers a phenomenological exploration of long-term heroin users’ recovery from addiction in a mining community in southwest China.
-He is currently studying psychoanalysis and participating in videoconferencing exchanges with Chinese psychotherapists in preparation for a new research project that will investigate the reception of Freud in China.
+He is currently studying psychoanalysis and participating in group relations conferences and videoconferencing exchanges with Chinese psychotherapists in preparation for a new research project that will investigate the reception of Freud in China.

 “Idling in Mao’s Shadow: Heroin Addiction and the Contested Therapeutic Value of Socialist Traditions of Laboring.”
-Culture, Medicine and Psychiatry, 2016, 1-20.
+Culture, Medicine, and Psychiatry (2018) 42.1: 49-68.

 “What’s in the ‘Treatment Gap’?
 Ethnographic Perspectives on Addiction and Global Mental Health from China, Russia and the United States” (with co-authors William Garriot and Eugene Raikhel) Medical Anthropology, 2014 33(6).